7887 E. 60th Ave.

 Member Dukes, Council Member Ford and Council Member Douglas

-AN ORDINANCE AMENDING SECTION 2-3009 OF THE
+AN ORDINANCE AMENDING SECTION 2-3009 OF THE COMMERCE

-QUORUM REQUIREMENTS FOR THE ENVIRONMENTAL POLICY
+REQUIREMENTS FOR THE ENVIRONMENTAL POLICY AND

-AND INNOVATION COMMISSION
+INNOVATION COMMISSION

-AN ORDINANCE AMENDING SECTION 2-3007 OF THE
+AN ORDINANCE AMENDING SECTION 2-3007 OF THE COMMERCE

-QUORUM REQUIREMENTS FOR THE SENIOR COMMISSION
+REQUIREMENTS FOR THE SENIOR COMMISSION

-Proclamation Declaring October 2025 as Domestic Violence
+Proclamation Declaring October 2025 as Domestic Violence Awareness

-Awareness Month in Commerce City, Colorado
+Month in Commerce City, Colorado

 A motion was made by Council Member Chacon, seconded by Mayor Douglas,